tijme/reverse-engineering/LaFarge CrackMe 1.0/README.rst

 Rules:

-- U must make the nag messagebox desapear!
+- U must make the nag messagebox disappear!
 - U must make the right message to show!
 - No jumps reversing